alihsistu/my_news_app/README.md

 - Very Object Oriented
 - Suitable Variable Naming
 - Fetch News Containing Image, Title, Description
-- Night Mode for Whole App for a more convinient experience using the app at night.
+- Night Mode for Whole App for Saving Battery and Looking Cool.

 I hope you all enjoy using this app.